Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics

-These results address the parametrization of the visual boundary of the WP metric and characterization of the stable and unstable foliations of the WP geodesic flow using laminations.
+These theorems address the parametrization of the visual boundary of the WP metric and characterization of the stable and unstable foliations of the WP geodesic flow using laminations.

-To prove Theorem \ref{thm : strongasym} we use the control on length-functions along WP geodesics developed in \cite{wpbehavior} and ruled surfaces as in \cite{bmm1}.
-The new ingredient here is the strict uniform contraction property of the nearest point projection to WP geodesic segments close to the thick part of a stratum which is not the product of lower complexity strata (Lemma \ref{lem : normJbd} and Theorem \ref{thm : contnpt}).
-The lemma is proved using Wolpert's estimates on the WP metric, the WP Levi-Civita covariant derivatives and sectional curvatures in the thin part of the Teichm\"{u}ller space and compactness arguments.
-There are WP geodesic rays with prescribed itinerary described in Theorem \ref{thm : inftyray}.
-Using the contraction property we can guarantee the existence of regions with a definite negative total curvature on ruled surfaces with one side on a ray with prescribed itinerary (see $\S 4$ and the proof of Theorem \ref{thm : asymsasym}).
+For the proof of Theorem \ref{thm : strongasym} we use the control of the length-functions along WP geodesics developed in \cite{wpbehavior} and ruled surfaces as in \cite{bmm1}.
+The new ingredient here is the strict uniform contraction property of the nearest point projection to WP geodesic segments close to the thick part of a stratum which is not the product of lower complexity strata; see $\S$ 5, in particular, Theorems \ref{thm : contnpt} and \ref{thm : normJbd}.
+The contraction property is proved using some of Wolpert's estimates on the WP metric, the WP Levi-Civita covariant derivatives and sectional curvatures in the thin part of the Teichm\"{u}ller space and compactness arguments.

+For WP geodesic rays with prescribed itinerary, as in Theorem \ref{thm : inftyray}, using the contraction property we can guarantee the existence of regions with a definite negative total curvature on ruled surfaces with one side on the ray with prescribed itinerary; see $\S 4$ and the proof of Theorem \ref{thm : asymsasym}.